 I feel good about my decision to go natural and my hair seems to be healthier without all of the chemicals"

 Carol suddenly found her colors weren't working quite as easily once her hair turned grey.
 She had been wearing Autumn shades happily but suddenly they seemed over-powering.
 Turning grey is life-changing and it can sometimes shake your confidence making you doubt the colors you've been wearing and enjoying up until now.

 If that's happened to you, identify the Universal Colors in your color palette, every color family has a version and they suit just about everyone.
 Use those as your most flattering colors for a while until you begin to adjust.
 Even a scarf in one of these pretty colors will bring softness to your face and it will still harmonize with everything else in your wardrobe.

-Eileen has Deep coloring and had been coloring her hair for some years.
-With dark eyebrows this was still looking good but she was beginning to find it just a little harsh and the upkeep becoming a bit of a bore.
+Eileen had been coloring her hair for some years and with dark eyebrows this was still looking good but she began to find it a little harsh, and upkeep a bit of a bore.
 No harsh tones now - her complexion has come to life and she's still completely in tune with her deep colors.